Intern caregiver foreigner and au pair

 This Convention defines the following points:

-- Rights and obligations of each party, in particular the conditions of reception of the au pair (single room, single bathroom or not,...)
+• Rights and obligations of each party, including the conditions of reception of the au pair (single room, bathroom or not,...) individual

 It must be established before the au pair has left their country of origin.
 They must send it to the French consulate in support of their long-stay visa application au pair.

-The au pair must submit their application for a long-stay visa (VLS) mention au pair (no more than 3 months before the scheduled departure) with the French consular authorities of the country where he lives:
+The au pair must apply for a long-stay visa (VLS) mention au pair (no more than 3 months before the scheduled departure) with the French consular authorities of the country where he lives:

-This long-stay visa as a residence permit (VLS-TS) exempts him from applying for a residence card in the prefecture upon his arrival in France.
+This long-stay visa as a residence permit (VLS-TS) exempts him from applying for a temporary residence card young au pair in the prefecture upon his arrival in France.

-Within 3 months of arriving in France, he will have to validate his VLS-TS and pay a tax that is added to the visa fee.
+Within 3 months of his arrival in France, he will have to validate his VLS-TS and pay a tax that is added to the visa fee.

 Validate a long-stay visa as a residence permit (VLS-TS) and pay the tax